 - Where the tumor forms.

-- What part of the body the affected area of the brain controls.
+- What part of your body the affected area of your brain controls.

 - How big the tumor is.